HyperSine/how-does-navicat-encrypt-password/README.md

 ### 4. Store The Encrypted Password.
 * The encrypted password stored in Windows Registry is the join of hex strings of every cipher blocks.

+### 5. Addition: Password Encryption In NCX file.
+#### 1. What is NCX file?
+  * NCX file is Navicat Connection eXport file.
+When you export your connections' configuration for backup, Navicat will generate it.
+If you choose to export passwords, the encrypted passwords will be stored in NCX file you get.

+#### 2. Encryption Algorithm.
+  * Navicat 11 and Navicat 12 use different algorithm to encrypt password.
+  * In Navicat 11, the encryption algorithm used is exactly the same with what I said before.
+  * In Navicat 12, the encryption algorithm is __AES128/CBC/PKCS7Padding__, where the key is:
+    ```cpp
+    unsigned char AES_Key[16] = {
+        'l', 'i', 'b', 'c', 'c', 'k', 'e', 'y',
+        'l', 'i', 'b', 'c', 'c', 'k', 'e', 'y'
+    };
+    ```

+    and initial vector is:

+    ```cpp
+    unsigned char AES_IV[16] = {
+        'l', 'i', 'b', 'c', 'c', 'i', 'v', ' ',
+        'l', 'i', 'b', 'c', 'c', 'i', 'v', ' '
+    };
+    ```

 ## 2. How to use the sample code.
 * Please make sure that you have `Python3`.
 * Please make sure that you have `blowfish` module if you just want to use `NavicatEncrypt.py`.
 You can install `blowfish` module by inputing command: